Azure/deployment-stacks/README.md

 * DeploymentStacks are currently limited to resource group or subscription scope for the private preview.
 * A deploymentStack does not guarantee the protection of `secureString` and `secureObject` parameters, as this release returns them back when requested.
 * DeploymentStacks can currently only be created, updated, retrieved, and deleted through PowerShell and the REST API.
 CLI support is coming soon.
-* You cannot currently create deploymentStacks using [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) but you can use the ```bicep build``` command to author the template file for a deploymentStack update.
+* You cannot currently create deploymentStacks using [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) but you can use the `bicep build` command to author the template file for a deploymentStack update.
 * In the preview, deleting a deploymentStack detaches all of its managed resources.
-To delete all the managedResources, first update the deploymentStack with an empty template and set `-UpdateBehavior PurgeResources`, using the template below.
+To delete all the managedResources, first update the deploymentStack with an [empty template](./test-templates/empty-template.json) and set `-UpdateBehavior PurgeResources`.
 After that completes, delete the deploymentStack.

 ## Contributing